-To Tock 9 the trigger, push the trigger lock to the right.
+To lock • the trigger, push the trigger lock as shown.
 The trigger will not work while the switch is in the locked position.
 Always lock the trigger and remove the battery pack before performing maintenance and changing accessories.
 Lock the trigger when storing the tool and when the tool is not in use.

-To unlock the trigger, push the trigger lock to the left.
+To unlock • the trigger, push the trigger lock as Push shown.